Teaching

 In 2018, Dr. Bennett was named “Teacher of the Year” (article and video here) by the Lewis & Clark student honor society, in consultation with the student body.
 The award recognizes a faculty member who, among the 140 faculty, goes “particularly above and beyond the requirements of their position to enrich student learning both inside and outside of the classroom” and “demonstrates passion for his or her field of study, preparedness and grace in the classroom, adaptability to new ideas and learning styles, and wisdom and compassion as a mentor.”
 She was one of five nominees for the award again in 2021.

 Each year Professor Bennett trains, mentors, and supervisors undergraduate research assistants who gain valuable social science and writing skills while assisting in research projects.
-She is grateful for the assistance of Maggie Sholar (2014), McLane Harrington (2015), Sophie Owens (2015-16), Adrian Austin-King (2016), Jessie Simpson (2016), Maya Anthony-Crosby (2016), Jacob Weiss (2016), Ben Beecroft (2016-17), Ellen Schwartz (2016-18), Chloe Safar (2018), Nicole Godbout (2018-19), Maggie Coit (2019), Adaira Grohs (2019), Cole Harris (2019), Marshall Piotrowski (2019), Frank Schneegas (2020), Jesse Lawrence-Weilmann (2021), and Sawyer Mauk (2023) who have each given their time and talent to her projects.
+She is grateful for the assistance of Maggie Sholar (2014), McLane Harrington (2015), Sophie Owens (2015-16), Adrian Austin-King (2016), Jessie Simpson (2016), Maya Anthony-Crosby (2016), Jacob Weiss (2016), Ben Beecroft (2016-17), Ellen Schwartz (2016-18), Chloe Safar (2018), Nicole Godbout (2018-19), Maggie Coit (2019), Adaira Grohs (2019), Cole Harris (2019), Marshall Piotrowski (2019), Frank Schneegas (2020), Jesse Lawrence-Weilmann (2021), Sawyer Mauk (2022-4), and Teresa Lourenco Serra (2024) who have each given their time and talent to her projects.

 Dr. Bennett describes her teaching style as personal, experiential, and rigorous: “My students need to know why they are in my class—how their work over the course of a semester satisfies an intellectual necessity.
 I help students to cultivate this sense of purpose, and honor it by employing assessment tools that reflect their personal and professional goals.
 My classes are experiential, in that students are always doing, creating, engaging the course material.
 I employ simulations, facilitate collaborative projects, connect intellectual work to field experiences, and otherwise require that students move beyond simple digestion and regurgitation of information.
 I demand critical thinking, intellectual investment, and thoughtful creativity, and provide ample feedback about progress in these areas.
 As Benjamin Franklin commented, ‘Tell me and I forget, teach me and I may remember, involve me and I learn.'”